rayanamal/timelockd/README.md

   };
 ```
 3. Install timelock on your system.
 You should have at least the `dtlp` binary somewhere.
 4. Download the script in this repo.
-Adjust the two paths in the start to their correct locations in your system.
+Adjust the two paths in the start of the downloaded script to their correct locations in your system.
-5. nixos-rebuild.
+5. `nixos-rebuild`.